-1.1 Representation of Career Status and Part-Time Exempt Employees.
+1.1 Representation of Career Status and Part-Time Exempt Employees

-The City recognizes the Union as the sole and exclusive employees' representative for all initial hire probationary and all career status and selected part-time exempt employees in classifications shown in Appendix A.

-Specifically, strike prohibited employees are excluded from Union representation in this bargaining unit, as defined by ORS 243.736.

-This Collective Bargaining Agreement covers employees for both the City of Salem and Salem Housing Authority.
+- A. The City recognizes the Union as the sole and exclusive employees' representative for all-initial-hire probationary, limited duration and all-career status and selected part-time exempt employees in classifications shown in Appendix A. - B. Limited Duration - Limited Duration employees are hired as full time or part time employees for a duration of up to two years.
+Limited duration positions are assignment length and are contingent upon funding.
+Limited duration employees will be covered by the terms of this agreement except as specified below: - a.
+Article 2.2 (b) Subcontracting severance pay - b.
+Article 10.8 Catastrophic Leave - a.c.
+Article 16 Layoff - b.d.
+Limited duration employees are prohibited from grieving the termination of their position. - 2.
+For purposes of this contract neither seniority nor continuous service shall accrue based on the time served as a limited duration employee. - A.C.
+Specifically, strike prohibited employees, as defined by ORS 243.736-are excluded from Union representation in this bargaining unit., as defined by ORS 243.736. - B.D.
+The This-Collective Bargaining Agreement covers employees for both the City of Salem and Salem Housing Authority, unless the agreement specifies separate provisions for the two entities.
 Subsequently, particular provisions of this agreement are distinguished.